 Periodically I get asked questions about how my children became lovers of books.
 Today I wanted to explore a few of the strategies that have worked really well for my family.
 The key has been that our kids are constantly surrounded by books and see my husband and I read all the time.
 Kids will mimic what they see.

-1) When my kiddos are infants I started by reading to them any moment we were sitting down.
+1) Read all the time.
+When my kiddos are infants I started by reading to them any moment we were sitting down.
 Before they could sit up or hold the book, we’d cuddle in a rocking chair with a pile of board books.
 There are an amazing assortment of books, but here are a few I love to this day:

 - Guess How Much I Love You,